Joe Murphy (contractor)

-John "Joe" Murphy (1917 – 2 August 2000) was an Irish civil engineering contractor.
+John "Joe" Murphy (日本語: ジョン・ジョー・マーフィー, 1917 – 2 August 2000) was an Irish civil engineering contractor.
 In his early life he worked as a police officer in the Garda Síochána but moved to England in 1945 to work in construction with his brother John Murphy.
 After ten years Joe established his own company, Murphy Limited, which became known as "Grey Murphy" to distinguish it from his brother's "Green Murphy" (J Murphy and Sons).
 Grey Murphy specialised in below-ground works, while Green Murphy specialised in above-ground works.
 Grey Murphy did well during the 1960s building boom and grew to become one of the largest Irish-owned construction firms.

 Early life

 Joe Murphy was born as John Murphy in Cahersiveen, County Kerry in Ireland in 1917.
 He was educated at a national school at Knockeen, County Waterford, before joining the Garda Síochána (police service).
 Murphy travelled to England in 1945 to join his older brother, who was working in the construction industry there.
 Murphy's brother had adopted the name John when he arrived in England so Murphy adopted "Joseph" to avoid confusion.
 The pair worked as labourers before setting up their own sub-contractor.
 One of the firm's first projects was to remove hazards to shipping on the Dover-Calais route in the English Channel.